 Incoming search terms for the article:

-- how to listen to your heart intuition (1)
+- how to listen to your feelings (2)

-- what does listen to your heart mean (1)
+- what does listening to your heart mean (1)